Money saving guides

 Education

-In 2023 the government introduced free schoolbooks in primary schools and one-off financial measures to support third-level students alongside grant increases.
+In 2023 the government introduced free school books in primary schools and one-off financial measures to support third-level students alongside grant increases.
 These measures are set to continue into 2025 and beyond.

 What’s changed?